 The Association of Midwest Fish and Game Law Enforcement Officers (AMFGLEO) was chartered February 1944 at Lincoln, Nebraska.
-There are currently 28 member agencies from the Arctic Ocean to the Gulf of Mexico and from the Rocky Mountains to the Atlantic Ocean.
-The AMFGLEO has met every year taking turns in different states and provinces.
+There are currently 23 member agencies from Canada and the United States.
+The AMFGLEO meets every year taking turns in different states and provinces.
 The meetings have been beneficial to the member agencies.
 Over the years, the AMFGLEO has become the lead group among wildlife enforcement organizations in the development and maintenance of training for field officers that protects the resource and benefits the citizens of our states, provinces, and countries.

 The AMFGLEO was instrumental in establishing the national wildlife enforcement officers training coordinators group (ANRET).

 The AMFGLEO initiated the Midwest Covert Investigator Training Seminar.
 This meeting is attended by investigators from across the United States and Canada and meets annually.
 One year the meeting is held in conjunction with the AMFGLEO annual meeting, the next year is a regional meeting for investigators only, and the third year the meeting is international in scope and is attended by investigators from across the US and Canada.

 The AMFGLEO developed the Wildlife Forensic Field Manual.
 The 4th Edition was published in April, 2012.
 AMFGLEO sells the manual to interested states, provinces and individual officers, private citizens, attorneys, colleges and universities.
 Almost 23,000 copies have been sold to date.

 The AMFGLEO has supported wildlife enforcement research through grants from our treasury.